-- the audit has been undertaken in accordance with relevant condition(s) of consent and the Independent Audit Requirements; - the findings of the audit are reported truthfully, accurately and completely; - I have exercised due diligence and professional judgement in conducting the audit; - I have acted professionally, objectively and in an unbiased manner; - I am not related to any proponent, owner or operator of the project neither as an employer, business partner, employee, or by sharing a common employer, having a contractual arrangement outside the audit, or by relationship as spouse, partner, sibling, parent, or child; - I do not have any pecuniary interest in the audited project, including where there is a reasonable likelihood or expectation of financial gain or loss to me or spouse, partner, sibling, parent, or child; - neither I nor my employer have provided consultancy services for the audited project that were subject to this audit except as otherwise declared to the Department prior to the audit; and - I have not accepted, nor intend to accept any inducement, commission, gift or any other benefit (apart from payment for auditing services) from any proponent, owner or operator of the project, their employees or any interested party.
+- the audit has been undertaken in accordance with relevant condition(s) of consent and the Independent Audit Post Approval Requirements (Department 2020); - ii. the findings of the audit are reported truthfully, accurately and completely; - iii.
+I have exercised due diligence and professional judgement in conducting the audit; - iv.
+I have acted professionally, objectively and in an unbiased manner; - I am not related to any proponent, owner or operator of the project neither as an employer, business partner, employee, or by sharing a common employer, having a contractual arrangement outside the audit, or by relationship as spouse, partner, sibling, parent, or child; - I do not have any pecuniary interest in the audited project, including where there is a reasonable likelihood or expectation of financial gain or loss to me or spouse, partner, sibling, parent, or child; - vii. neither I nor my employer have provided consultancy services for the audited project that were subject to this audit except as otherwise declared to the Department prior to the audit; and - viii.
+I have not accepted, nor intend to accept any inducement, commission, gift or any other benefit (apart from payment for auditing services) from any proponent, owner or operator of the project, their employees or any interested party.
 I have not knowingly allowed, nor intend to allow my colleagues to do so.

-Notes:
+Notes

-- a) Under section122E of the Environmental Planning and Assessment Act 1979 a person must not include false or misleading information (or provide information for inclusion in) in a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information is false or misleading in a material respect.
-The proponent of an approved project must not fail to include information in (or provide information for inclusion in) a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information is false or misleading in a material respect.
+- a) Under section 10.6 of the Environmental Planning and Assessment Act 1979 a person must not include false or misleading information (or provide information for inclusion in) in a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information is false or misleading in a material respect.
 The proponent of an approved project must not fail to include information in (or provide information for inclusion in) a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information is materially relevant to the monitoring or audit.
-The maximum penalty is, in the case of a corporation, \$1 million and for an individual, \$250,000; and - b) The Crimes Act 1900 contains other offences relating to false and misleading information: section 307B (giving false or misleading information - maximum penalty 2 years imprisonment or 200 penalty units, or both)
+The maximum penalty is, in the case of a corporation, \$1 million and for an individual, \$250,000; and - b) The Crimes Act 1900 contains other offences relating to false and misleading information: section 307B (giving false or misleading information maximum penalty 2 years imprisonment or 200 penalty units, or both)

-Name of auditor Derek Low
+Name of Auditor: Derek Low

-Signature 8=
+Signature: 8=

-Qualification Master of Environmental Engineering Management Exemplar Global Auditor Number 114283
+Qualification: Master of Environmental Engineering Management Exemplar Global Auditor Number 114283

-Company WolfPeak Pty Ltd
+Company: WolfPeak Pty Ltd